INTP vs. ENFP: What Are the Differences?

 INTPs can struggle with being quite detached from the world around them.
 When they’re in a train of thought, or researching a new topic, they can easily lose track of conversations and events happening around them.

-Campaigners feed off energy, so they tend to avoid more boring or menial tasks.
-It’s hard to get excited about paperwork or life admin and Campaigners can find themselves falling behind on mundane tasks.
+Champions feed off energy, so they tend to avoid more boring or menial tasks.
+It’s hard to get excited about paperwork or life admin and Champions can find themselves falling behind on mundane tasks.
 Because of this, ENFPs are vulnerable to disorganization.

 Unique and free-thinking individuals like INTPs often struggle to fit into the typical career path mold.
 Because they love tackling big questions and searching for logical solutions, industries like science, mathematics, and research tend to be a good fit for this personality.